hitarth64/hitarth64.github.io/trivia.md

 4. Pick independent random numbers at uniform from [0,1] and add them together.
 How many random numbers do you expect to need before the total first exceeds 1?
 (Source: Twitter [@octonion](https://twitter.com/octonion)) (I loved this!)

 5. How thick should a coin be to have a 1/3 chance of landing on edge?
 (Was trying to make coin stand on the magnetic strip of my laptop and started thinking of this.
 Von Neumann was asked this and he answered it in 20 seconds)

+6. A hen wants to cross a one-way road at a point, where cars drive by according to a homogeneous Poisson process with rate λ per unit time.
+It takes c time units for the hen to cross the road.
+Assume that the hen starts to cross the road immediately when there is a chance to do it without being run over.
+Let T denote the total waiting time for the hen till the instant it starts crossing; write an expression for T and compute the expected total waiting time.
+(Source: Facebook - miss such FB feeds)

 PS: If you need to access my calendar, here is the [link](https://outlook.office365.com/owa/calendar/061c03dde107400c97eb02d7bb357e4f@mail.utoronto.ca/0f870ecfafe3452d877b123f41a7f51317344392603281493591/calendar.html)